bad33ndj3/netrcli/README.md

 # netrcli

-This Go program extracts specific parts (name, login, password, account) from a `.netrc` file for a given machine.
+This .netrc CLI extracts specific parts (name, login, password, account) from a `.netrc` file for a given machine.

 ## Installation